Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your response to dicloxacillin.
+Your doctor may order certain lab tests to check your response to dicloxacillin.

 Do not let anyone else take your medication.
 Your prescription is probably not refillable.
 If you still have symptoms of infection after you finish the dicloxacillin, call your doctor.